 For a high BAC of 0.16 or higher the Court shall order supervised probation if the 0-5 prison term is not imposed.
 The Court shall order treatment and the ignition interlock device, and/or home confinement, or describe on the record why such an order is not appropriate.
 See Section 41-6A-505.

 DUI Report to the Utah State Legislature - Find statistics about felony DUI cases prosecuted in Utah in the calendar year of 2014 and year to date in 2015 from the Utah Commission of Criminal and Juvenile Justice (CCJJ).

 Finding an Attorney for a Felony DUI in Salt Lake City

 The DUI lawyers in Salt Lake City at Brown, Bradshaw & Moffat, LLP are very experienced in fighting drunk driving charges.
-If this is your first DUI, second DUI, or third DUI charge within ten (10) years, then call us to discuss your options.
+If this is your third DUI charge within ten (10) years or fourth or subsequent DUI, then call us to discuss your options.

 Call us here at to find out what defense might be available in your case.
 With offices conveniently located in Salt Lake City, we are ready to meet with you to discuss your case.
 Find out what you need to do right now to protect your rights.

 Our lawyers represent clients in Salt Lake County and the surrounding areas including Davis County, Utah County, Morgan County, Tooele County, Summit County and Wasatch County.
 We are experienced in fighting misdemeanor and felony drunk driving cases that occurred throughout the communities in Salt Lake County including Holladay, Midvale, Riverton, Taylorsville, Kearns, Magna, Herriman, Copperton Township and Millcreek.